|Leap 3D Sensor - Too Good To Be True?|

 Leap represents a new way to interact with your computers.
 It connects to the USB port of a laptop or PC to create an interactive three-dimensional space and according to Leap Motion’s CEO Michael Buckwald:

 “It’s more accurate than a mouse, as reliable as a keyboard and more sensitive than a touchscreen.
-For the first time, you can control a computer in three dimensions with your natural hand and finger movements.”

 As its introductory video indicates, Leap which is expected to go on sale next year priced at $69.99, has a wide range of uses: